A FEATURE FILM WRITTEN BY EDUARDO MONTEIRO

 NARRATIVE OUTLINE

-Luz is the story of a man in crisis who travels to the Atacama Desert to cross his own inner desert.
+LUZ is the story of a man in crisis who travels to the Atacama Desert to cross his own inner desert.
 He arrives full of questions and soon finds himself inside a small van with strangers.
 Imperfect people.
 Intense people.
 Fully human people.
-Among them, a Chilean couple who gently illuminate his path in a quiet and transformative way.

-It is a road movie that blends philosophy and humor, delicacy and chaos, laughter and reflection.
-A film that moves effortlessly through music, poetry and starlight.
+It is a road movie that moves between philosophy and humor, delicacy and chaos, laughter and reflection.
 Rainer Maria Rilke beside Phil Collins.
 Leonard Cohen walking with Carl Sagan.
-Lucian Blaga whispering old questions into a landscape that seems to breathe with time.

-At the end of the journey, Eduardo discovers that his namesake, the Chilean friend who seemed to see him more clearly than anyone else, is blind.
-And that the deep connection between them only exists because he and Luz, his wife, live life through a beautiful code.
-A sensory and loving language made of description, patience and presence.
-A kind of light that does not come from the eyes.
+At the end of the journey, Eduardo discovers that his namesake, the Chilean friend who seemed to understand him more deeply than anyone else, is blind.

 FILM SLOGAN